 This course allows students the opportunity to understand and use the methods and logic involved in solving programming problems.
-Areas to be studied include the programme development life cycle, problem elements, input/output requirements, mathematic and logic procedures and design methodologies.
+Areas to be studied include the programme development life cycle, problem elements; input, and output requirements; mathematics, and logic procedures; and design methodologies.
 Students will be taught how to specify algorithms using tools like pseudo code and structure charts.
-(Prerequisites: CSC 104 and MAT 108 or MAT 110)
+(Prerequisite: MAT 108 or MAT 110)